 P: What about people who talk about themselves as if they are outside themselves, such as when they say 'I want to know myself' or 'I want to find myself'?

 S: This is because our created body gives the illusion of a wholeness with its own, inseparable parts.
 The feeling of having distance from everything, of being outside, separate from everything, can give us the idea that we are outside ourselves, that we don't belong to, or are separate from, ourselves.
 If we were to think that we belonged to the non-created Being, then we would understand that we are outside our own created body, in the same way that we are outside every other created body.
 It is simply that our connection to our own body via a nervous system is different from our connection via perception to all other bodies.
 But all bodies belong to creation, and every attempt to discover ourselves, that is, to have the same 'objective' connection to our own ability to experience that we have through the senses to our own body and all other bodies, is irrational.

-P: And the idea of an objective connection to our mind?
+P: And is it the same with the idea of an objective connection to our mind?

 S: It's the same irrational idea, because our consciousness has the same immediate connection to its own mind as it has to the body to which it is connected.
 In both cases, the idea of an objective connection can be appealing, because it fits with our wish to control and impose our own order on our minds and on our bodies - just as we want to do the same with creation - rather than allowing the order of Nature to control them and order them.

 P: The general view is that we are a mind connected to a body.
 Is it your view then that we are a consciousness connected to a mind and a body?